darraricks-gmail/splitter/README.md

 - Each test case is associated with a specific data scenario

 -  A "Deploy and Test" Github Action workflow automatically triggers and deploys the application and tests it.
-This workflow is triggered any push to the main branch and also uses the test result outcome to gate pull requests to main branch
+This workflow is triggered by any push to the main branch and also uses the test result outcome to gate pull requests to main branch

 - Target host output event.log artifacts are timestamped and stored for reference to each test run